 Grand Floridian Resort has some of the best breakfast options along the monorail.
 Even if you don’t stay at Grand Floridian Resort, you still can enjoy a meal there before you head to the parks.
-You’ll find three Grand Floridian Resort Breakfast options: 1900 Park Fare, Grand Floridian Cafe and Gasparilla Island Grill.
+You’ll find three Grand Floridian Restaurants open for breakfast: 1900 Park Fare, Grand Floridian Cafe and Gasparilla Island Grill.

 Breakfast at Grand Floridian Restaurants